Tigers vs. White Sox Player Props Betting Odds

 Greene Stats

-- Greene has 55 hits with seven doubles, two triples, five home runs, 19 walks and 18 RBI.
+- Greene has eight doubles, two triples, five home runs, 19 walks and 18 RBI (56 total hits).
 He's also stolen five bases.

-- Greene will look for his fifth straight game with a hit in this matchup.
-In his last five games he is hitting .368 with a double, a home run, six walks and two RBI.
+- Greene hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is batting .400 with two doubles, a home run, five walks and two RBI.

 Greene Recent Games